 With our rigging configuration, we can essentially turn our boat into a cutter rig.
 A rig that has two headsails.

 The staysail is a smaller sail and can handle heavier weather conditions.

-Only if we know there’s going to be high winds, however, do we ever get our staysail out in preparation.
+Only if we know there’s going to be high winds, however, do we ever get our staysail out in preparation for high wind sailing techniques.
 Most of the time, if the wind starts blowing us over to a point where we’re not comfortable we release the main sheet and spill wind off the sail.
 By ‘spilling’ the wind we reduce the impact of the blow.

-Often we don’t reduce our mainsail in squalls…we just spill when they hit us.
+Often we don’t reduce our mainsail in squalls as high wind sailing techniques…we just spill when they hit us.

 Join Us To Learn How To Reef, Spill Wind & Fly a Staysail

 |THE BRITICAN EXPERIENCE - A WEEK-LONG BLUEWATER CRUISING EXPERIENCE|